 The new Elicit MK5 under test is one step down from the Award-winning Aethos (£3300/$5395/AU$6999) integrated model and marks a surprising change of direction for the company’s amplifier designs.

 Build & features

 The digital-to-analogue module is a hybrid design that combines aspects from the company’s well-respected standalone DAC-R and its Apollo and Saturn CD players to produce what the company feels is an appropriate solution for this amplifier.
 This digital circuit is compatible with signals of up to 24-bit/192kHz PCM, and while that’ll be fine for the majority of users there will be some who are disappointed with the lack of DSD compatibility.
-Perhaps more limiting is that the inputs are restricted to just a coaxial and optical.
-We wish Rega had really pushed the boat out and included a USB connection and wireless connectivity in the form of Bluetooth.
+Perhaps more limiting is that the digital inputs are restricted to just one coaxial and one optical.
+We wish Rega had really pushed the boat out and included a USB connection and even wireless connectivity in the form of Bluetooth.
 Then this amplifier really would be up there with the better-equipped alternatives at the price.

 We can’t complain about much when it comes to the analogue domain, though.
-The Elicit MK5 has five line-level inputs, a moving magnet phono stage, a headphone output and a range of signal outputs for external power amps and recorders.
+The Elicit MK5 has five line level inputs, a moving magnet phono stage, a headphone output and a range of signal outputs for external power amps and recorders.
 That should be more than enough to cope with the kind of systems this amplifier is likely to end up in.
 There’s also the less common option that allows users to connect a standalone preamp to the Elicit’s power amplifier section.
 Be aware, though, that any signal that goes through this input bypasses the Rega’s volume control and preamp circuitry, so will need some means of controlling the signal level, if damage to your ear drums or speakers is to be avoided.